-ABBA was certain they had a hit but to make sure the judges and juries remember their performance wore glamorous, if highly impractical stage wear.
-Something that would become almost a trademark of their life performances – many original stage costumes are on display in the museum.
+ABBA was certain they had a hit but to make sure the judges and juries remember their performance wore glamorous if highly impractical stage wear.
+Something that would become almost a trademark of their live performances – many original stage costumes are on display in the museum.

 The Swedish success was not universally welcomed.
 ABBA was out of favor with some faction of the Swedish music and broadcasting industry and wasn’t even invited to the 1975 competition that the Swedes had to arrange and finance.